 Dorothy Legh (1565–1639) born Dorothy Egerton was the only legitimate child of Sir Richard Egerton of Ridley in Cheshire and Mary Grosvenor.
-She was known as Dorothy Brereton, Lady of the Manor of Worsley after she was married to Richard Brereton of Tatton and Worsley in 1577 when she was aged only twelve.[a]The age of consent for a female in England was established by the Westminster 1 statute of 1275 to be 12 years of age.
+She was known as Dorothy Brereton, Lady of the Manor of Worsley after her marriage to Richard Brereton of Tatton and Worsley in 1577, when she was aged only twelve.[a]The age of consent for a female in England was established by the Westminster 1 statute of 1275 to be 12 years of age.
 In 1875 it was increased to 13, and then to 16 under the Criminal Law Amendment Act of 1885.[1]
-The Brereton’s only child Richard died while young.[2]
+The Brereton’s only child, Richard, died while young.[2]

 After Richard Brereton’s death in 1598 Dorothy inherited the manor of Worsley for life, after which, probably because of her intervention, it reverted to her step-brother, Sir Thomas Egerton.[3]
 Brereton was buried in Eccles Church where, in 1600, she erected a monument to him in the form of an altar tomb with recumbent figures.
 The man wears armour and his helmet is by his side, the lady wears an Elizabethan ruff and the figure of a child lies by her side.[4]